 I’d recommend going up with an e-bike, or if you wanted a real challenge, going up with a mountain bike.
 But be warned, it’s steep.
 It’s also possible to hike (~ 1 hour) but you’re just hiking on a road.
 That’s why I recommend going up by either e-bike or with a mountain bike.

 You also have the option to take a tractor ride up.
-This is a popular choice with Germans who have small children or those with mobility issues.
+This is a popular choice for Germans who have small children or those with mobility issues.
 But if you don’t fit into either of those two categories I’d recommend biking up.

 Getting To Gruberhof(Köpfing):